XG (group): 2022–2023: Formation, introduction, and debut

+XG's members were scouted from thousands across Japan in 2016, with twenty-one trainees ultimately selected for the project.
+Over the following five years, the group trained between Japan and South Korea, living together in dormitories while undergoing daily lessons in singing, dancing, and multiple languages.
+Founding executive producer Simon (JAKOPS) oversaw their development, drawing on his own experience debuting and working as a producer within the Korean idol system before becoming an independent producer.
+The trainees were gradually narrowed down to the final seven members: Jurin, Chisa, Hinata, Harvey, Juria, Maya, and Cocona.

 XG's social media accounts were launched on January 25, 2022, with a short video entitled Xgalx – The Beginning.
 The video showed several girls in training for the Xgalx Project.
 This was followed by a dance performance video directed by Choi Hyo-jin, of the Korean street dance TV show Street Woman Fighter.
 Over the next few weeks, the group released a series of teaser content, including a rap video featuring Jurin and Harvey performing a cover of Rob Stone's "Chill Bill", and a vocal cover video of Justin Bieber's "Peaches", performed by Juria and Chisa.
 On February 2, XG posted solo dance performance videos, with each member dancing in different styles.

 On March 18, 2022, XG made their debut with the release of their all English-language digital single "Tippy Toes".
 On June 29, they released their second all English-language single titled "Mascara", followed by their first television appearance on South Korean Mnet's M Countdown performing the single.
 On November 17, XG released a rap cypher video entitled Galz Xypher.
 The video became viral on a TikTok through an XG fan account, gaining over 15 million views on the platform.